dustinsand/horizex/README.md

 GitHub action will build the app and run the tests.

 ## App Integration
-Use curl as the client to vaidate the API.
+Use curl as the client to validate the API.

 ```bash
 ./mvnw clean spring-boot:run